trans-travel/trans-travel/us/id.md

  * If [H0345](https://legiscan.com/ID/bill/H0345/2025) is signed by the governor, it would prevent medicaid funds being used for trans healthcare (updated Mar.
 14, 2025).
+ * If [H0059](https://legiscan.com/ID/drafts/H0059/2025) is signed by
+   the governor, it would allow disclosure of medical information when a violation of healtcare law (including transphobic laws) is suspected (updated Mar.
+14, 2025).
  * A [federal executive
    order](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-children-from-chemical-and-surgical-mutilation/)
    and hospitals seeking to limit their liability even before